-20. Goodwill and other intangible assets that have indefinite live are tested for impairment at each reporting date.
-These assets were recognised at fair value on acquistion dates.
+19. Goodwill and other intangible assets that have indefinite live are tested for impairment at each reporting date.
+These assets were recognised at fair value when Icelandair Group Holding hf. acquired the Company in October 2006.
 Goodwill and other intangible assets with indefinite live are specified as follows:

-2008 2007

-Goodwill 20.819 20.143
+Goodwill 20.143

-Trademarks and slots 6.164 4.920
+Trademarks and slots 4.920

-Total 26.983 25.063
+Total 25.063